manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Learned about JavaScript Event loop.

 **What did I do?😃:**
 Today I watched lots of videos on JavaScript Event loop, it was pretty confusing for me in the begining, I think it's really important to learn event loop as a javascript developer.

 https://flaviocopes.com/javascript-event-loop/

+Day 13 of #100DaysOfCode

+ ### Day 13: November 16, 2019
+**Today's Progress**: Continued learning React.

+**What did I do?😃:**
+Continued learning Complete React Developer in 2020 course on Udemy, react may be hard to understand at first but once you understand it, you can do wonders with it.
+Thanks to the reactjs team for the amazing documentation.